Best Free AI Newsletters in 2026 (10 With No Paywall)

 Start Free Trial →

-Ben's Bites brings a startup and VC lens to AI developments and has grown to over 120,000 subscribers.
-Founded by Ben Tossell — former Product Hunt lead and founder of Makerpad — it maintains a casual, founder-centric voice that prioritizes building over analyzing.
+Ben's Bites brings a startup and VC lens to AI developments and reaches over 120,000 subscribers.
+Founded by Ben Tossell — former Product Hunt lead who earlier built and sold Makerpad to Zapier — it keeps a casual, founder-centric voice that prioritizes building over analyzing.
 Every issue pairs news with a founder-relevant takeaway.

-The newsletter is free and delivers the full editorial experience.
-There is a paid community tier for deeper networking and discussions, but the newsletter content itself is never paywalled.
+The newsletter is free to subscribe and delivers the full editorial experience.
+Ben's Bites does offer a paid membership tier for courses, tutorials, and deeper networking, but the written issue itself is never paywalled.

-Future Tools delivers a weekly roundup of the latest AI tools, tutorials, and practical applications, with over 300,000 newsletter subscribers and an 800,000+ subscriber companion YouTube channel.
-Together, Matt Wolfe's ecosystem is one of the largest AI education audiences online, combining short-form writing with long-form video walkthroughs each week.
+Future Tools delivers a twice-weekly roundup (Wednesday and Friday) of the latest AI tools, tutorials, and practical applications, with over 230,000 newsletter subscribers and a 925,000+ subscriber companion YouTube channel.
+Matt Wolfe's ecosystem is one of the largest AI education audiences online, pairing short-form writing with long-form video walkthroughs.
+The newsletter is labeled free forever and is ad-supported, with no paid tier.

 Future Tools is particularly strong for: